doublemcz/mongo-odm/README.md

 export const ... = documentManager.getRepository<...>(...);
 ```

-You don't need to get instance from document manager again and just import it where it is needed.
+You don't need to get instance of repository from document manager again and just import it where it is needed.

 ### Create
 ```
 const user = await userRepository.create(new User({fullName: "Pepa Voprsalek"));
 ```
-`user` has been initialized as model (so it has all props / methods

-You can also put there your already created model and repository just fills the `_id`
 ```
 const user2 = new User();
 user2.fullName = "another user";